 If you would like to contact Novo Nordisk or have any questions please contact Industry Partnerships Manager Dr Siobhan Dennis using the details provided below.

-Please note that Dr Dennis is only able to advise University of Oxford staff on collaboration and roles with Novo Nordisk, and is not able to comment on speculative applications.
-External applicants interested in a role with Novo Nordisk should consult their website.
+Please note that Dr Dennis is only able to advise University of Oxford staff on collaborations with Novo Nordisk, and is not able to comment on speculative applications.
+External applicants interested in a role with Novo Nordisk should consult Novo Nordisk's website.

 |firstname.lastname@example.org||+44 (0) 7860856772||Boundary Brook House, Old Road Campus, Headington, OX3 7LQ|